PaddlePaddle/docs/doc/fluid/user_guides/howto/basic_concept/lod_tensor_en.rst

 =============
 A LoD-Tensor can be regarded as a tree of which the leaf is an original sequence element and branch is the flag of fundamental element.

 There are two ways to express sequence information of LoD-Tensor in Fluid: primitive length and offset.
-LoD-Tensor is expressed by offset in Paddle to offer a quicker access to sequence;LoD-Tensor is expressed by primitive length in python API to make user understand and compute more easily.The primary length is named as  :code:`recursive_sequence_lengths` 。
+LoD-Tensor is expressed by offset in Paddle to offer a quicker access to sequence;LoD-Tensor is expressed by primitive length in python API to make user understand and compute more easily.
+The primary length is named as  :code:`recursive_sequence_lengths` .

 Take a 2-level LoD-Tensor mentioned above as an example: